Sitemap

 Conclusion

-While the campaign appears to be somewhat dormant for now, it might pose a serious threat when put into action at any time, compromising data of thousands of people across the world.
+The campaign appears to be somewhat dormant for now, however it can be put into action at any time, posing a serious threat to privacy of internet users.

 URLs active at the time of writing: